Banner image

 Additional Notes

-For all departures there is a mandatory internal round trip flight package (Santiago–Ushuaia or Buenos Aires–Ushuaia depending on your departure date).
-The additional price of this package is approximately USD$1,280 per person Buenos Aires-Ushuaia or USD $1,570 per person Santiago-Ushuaia.
+For a seamless travel experience, all departures have a compulsory wrap-around package in either Santiago or Buenos Aires (depending on departure date) which includes one night's hotel accommodation, charter flights to Ushuaia (return), and transfers.
+The additional price of this package is approximately US$1,280 per person Buenos Aires-Ushuaia (NG Endurance & Explorer) or US$1,570 per person Santiago-Ushuaia (NG Resolution).
 Please contact us for more details.

-Please note that the departures in November operate in reverse to the above itinerary.
+November departures operate in reverse to the above itinerary.
 This means they will head clockwise first to the Falkland Islands, then round to South Georgia before calling at Antarctica as the final location before returning to South America.

 Single Supplement And Child Policy

-For those travelling solo and want their own cabin, this ship has a good number of dedicated single cabins, please contact us for details.
-However, there is no single supplement if you are willing to share a cabin.
+For those travelling solo who want their own cabin, this ship has a good number of dedicated single cabins.
+Please contact us for details.
+There is no single supplement if you are willing to share a cabin.

-Children are very much welcome.
+Children of all ages are permitted on this trip.
 Young travellers receive a $500 discount off the voyage price.
 Please contact us for details.

 Optional Adventure Activities